kcarnold/cs344/content/syllabus/index.md

     -   What impact does it have?
     -   How can we constructively assess it (generally, but not always, from a reformed Christian viewpoint)?

--   *Reflection*: a summary of your learning the past week (private to you and the course staff) *due Wednesday end of day*
+-   *Reflection*: a summary of your learning the past week (private to you and the course staff) *due Wednesday end of day*.
+Reflections have 3 parts:

-    -   Reflections are structured according to the three primary areas discussed in Grading above
-    -   Specific prompts will be provided in Moodle, but will generally include what has gone well for your progress in that area (refer to specific evidence), what difficulties you are still facing, and what you want to keep doing or change.

-In the final weeks of the semester, project work will replace many of these elements (see Project below).
-You will present your project during our final exam time (May 13 at 9am) and submit your final reflection that evening.

-### Weekly Structure

-A week will frequently look like:

--   Monday: *in lab*.
-Go through an activity closely based on the textbook
--   Wednesday in classroom: debrief and Q&A about the reading / lab; discussion about an AI application or perspective
--   Friday *in lab*: working on homework
+    1. What assignment you're turning in for mastery credit this week.
+    2. What assignment you've revised for mastery credit this week: summarize what your specific errors were.
+    3. What work, if any, you are turning in late.
+For each activity, specify how many Effort points it should be awarded according to the late work policy described above.